Charlottesville, Virginia: Sports

 Charlottesville has no professional sports teams, but is home to the University of Virginia's athletic teams, the Cavaliers, most notably the 2019 NCAA Men's National Basketball Champions.
-The Cavaliers have a wide fan base throughout the region.
+The Cavaliers have a wide fan base throughout the region and state.
 The Cavaliers field teams in sports from soccer to basketball, and have modern facilities that draw spectators throughout the year.
 Cavalier football season draws the largest crowds during the academic year, with football games played in Scott Stadium.
 The stadium hosted large musical events, including concerts by the Dave Matthews Band, The Rolling Stones and U2.

-John Paul Jones Arena, which opened in 2006, is the home arena of the Cavalier basketball teams, in addition to serving as a site for concerts and other events.
+John Paul Jones Arena, which opened in 2006, is the home arena of the Cavalier basketball teams, in addition to serving as a site for concerts and other entertainment events.
 The arena seats 14,593 for basketball.
 In its first season in the new arena concluded in March 2007, the Virginia men's basketball team tied with UNC for 1st in the ACC.
 Virginia Cavaliers men's basketball won the ACC outright in the 2013–14 season, as well as the 2014 ACC tournament.
-The team finished the season ranked #3 in the AP poll before losing to Tom Izzo's Spartans by two points in the Sweet Sixteen held in Brooklyn, New York.
-The Cavaliers' men's basketball team won the NCAA championship in April 2019.
+The team finished the season ranked No. 3 in the AP poll before losing to Tom Izzo's Spartans by two points in the Sweet Sixteen held in Brooklyn, New York.
+The Cavaliers' men's basketball team won the NCAA championship on April 8, 2019.